aio-libs/aiohttp/docs/client_reference.rst

       :return dict: loaded JSON content

-      :raise TypeError: if message is :const:`~aiohttp.WSMsgType.binary`.
+      :raise TypeError: if message is :const:`~aiohttp.WSMsgType.BINARY`.
       :raise ValueError: if message is not valid JSON.

 Utilities